What is colic really and 7 things real Mama's have found that helped their babies!

 This may be unbearably hard for some baby's to manage.
 Even as adults, some of us just need a little more time to adjust to overwhelming environments.
 A little more help to manage our feelings.
 Of course this does not help when you are in the thick of it and your own feelings are completely frazzled.

-4. This is your baby's normal crying behaviour (for this age): As seen in studies this level of crying is completely normal in some 10% of babies, as when looking at a scale of babies average cry and sleep patterns.
+4. This is your baby's normal crying behaviour (for this age): And that is okay.
+As seen in studies this level of crying is completely normal in some 10% of babies, as when looking at a scale of babies average cry and sleep patterns.
 Some babies sleep less.
 Others sleep 23hrs a day.
 Some babies are super chilled.
 Some cry A LOT MORE....they need more support.
 I know there is a whole lot of ‘expert advice’ out there telling you your baby should sleep and feed X hours, X times a day, but if there is only one thing I can ask you to take with you today, it is PLEASE stop reading these instructions!!
 Babies are just little people.
 Even between you and your partner I bet you have different needs in your sleep and feeding patterns.
 Different needs in your emotional support.
 Some of us just need more.
 No matter how big or small.
 Some of us need less.
 It's that simple.

 Photo by Zach Lucero

 5. Tongue-tied??
 Some people suggest a baby's tongue-tie may be related.
 Others are adamant it has nothing to do with it and it is a cruel practise.
 I know for me personally, having my first bubs tongue tie snipped likely saved our breastfeeding journey from stopping way before I was ready (we did not suffer colic with our first).
 There are always two sides to every idea.
 Be sure to hear both and do what is right for your family, not what is right for other peoples.

 What actual parents have found helpful for their baby's colic symptoms?